-The first edition of our quarterly BIOSEC newsletter has been released.
+The second edition of our quarterly BIOSEC newsletter has been released.

 New panel announced for POLLEN 2018 Conference: 'The political ecology of environmental peacebuilding – Exploring its values and critiques in the context of the green economy'.
 Organisers: Teresa Lappe-Osthege and Lisa Trogisch.
 Call for Papers now open, deadline 06 Dec 2017.